Wendy Red star

 Student Event

-Wednesday, March 18, 2025
+Wednesday, March 18, 2026

 STUDENT-LED Q+A SESSION

-Wednesday, March 18, 2025
+Wednesday, March 18, 2026

-11:45 am - 12:45 pm Mountain Time
+11:45 am - 12:45 pm

 Student-Led Q&A Sessions are casual, in-person conversations open to RMCAD students, faculty, and staff.
 Guided by student voices, these discussions generate valuable professional advice for all students.

-The deadline to apply is Sunday, March 8th.
+The application deadline is Sunday, March 8th.